Compton, California: History

+The Tongva Native Americans first lived in the area.

 The Spanish Empire had expanded into this area when the Viceroy of New Spain commissioned Juan Rodríguez Cabrillo to explore the Pacific Ocean in 1542–1543.
 In 1767, the area became part of the Province of the Californias (Provincia de las Californias), and the area was explored by the Portolá expedition in 1769–1770.
 In 1784, the Spanish Crown deeded Rancho San Pedro, a tract of over 75,000 acre, to soldier Juan José Domínguez.

 Domínguez's descendants partitioned the land amongst family members, sold parcels to newly arriving settlers, and relinquished some when validating their legal claim with the Mexican government at 48000 acre in 1828, and with the United States government through a patent validating 43119 acre in 1858.
 The Domínguez family name is still applied throughout the area, including the Dominguez Rancho Adobe historical landmark, in the unincorporated community of Rancho Dominguez, located between the cities of Compton, Long Beach and Carson.
 The tree that marked the original northern boundary of the rancho still stands at the corner of Poppy and Short streets.

 In 1867, Griffith Dickenson Compton led a group of 30 pioneers to the area.
 These families had traveled by wagon train south from Stockton, California, in search of ways to earn a living other than the rapid exhaustion of gold fields.
 Originally named Gibsonville, after one of the tract owners, it was later called Comptonville.
-However, to avoid confusion with the Camptonville located in Yuba County, the name was shortened to Compton.
+To avoid confusion with the Camptonville located in Yuba County, the name was shortened to Compton.

 Compton's earliest settlers were faced with terrible hardships as they farmed the land in bleak weather to get by with just the barest subsistence.
 The weather continued to be harsh, rainy and cold, and fuel was difficult to find.
 To gather firewood it was necessary to travel to mountains close to Pasadena.
 The round trip took almost a week.
 Many in the Compton party wanted to relocate to a friendlier climate and settle down, but as there were two general stores within traveling distance—one in the pueblo of Los Angeles, the other in Wilmington—they eventually decided to stay put.

 By 1887, the settlers realized it was time to make improvements to the local government.
 A series of town meetings were held to discuss incorporation of their little town.
 Griffith D. Compton donated his land to incorporate and create the city of Compton in 1889, but he did stipulate that a certain acreage be zoned solely for agriculture and named Richland Farms.
 In January 1888, a petition supporting the incorporation of Compton was forwarded to the Los Angeles County Board of Supervisors, who in turn forwarded the petition to the State Legislature.
 On May 11, 1888, the city of Compton was incorporated with a population of 5000 people.
 The first City Council meeting was held on May 14, 1888.